-- the standards and other technical specifications used, indicating the essential health and safety requirements covered by these standards,

-- any technical report giving the results of the tests carried out either by the manufacturer or by a body chosen by the manufacturer or his authorised representative,

-- a copy of the instructions for the machinery,
+- (5) the standards and other technical specifications used, indicating the essential health and safety requirements covered by these standards and specifications; - (6) all technical report giving the results of the tests carried out either by the manufacturer or by a Notified Body chosen by the manufacturer or his authorised representative; - (7) a copy of the instructions for the machinery;

-- where appropriate, the declaration of incorporation for included partly completed machinery and the relevant assembly instructions for such machinery,

-- where appropriate, copies of the EC declaration of conformity of machinery or other products incorporated into the machinery,

-- a copy of the EC declaration of conformity;
+- (8) where appropriate, the Declaration of Incorporation of partly completed machinery and the relevant assembly instructions for such machinery; - (9) where appropriate, copies of the Declaration of Conformity of machinery or other products incorporated into the machinery; - (10) a copy of the Declaration of Conformity;

-(b) for series manufacture, the internal measures that will be implemented to ensure that the machinery remains in conformity with the provisions of this Directive.
+(b) for series manufacture, the internal measures that will be implemented to ensure that the machinery remains in conformity with the provisions of this Rulebook.

 The manufacturer must carry out necessary research and tests on components, fittings or the completed machinery to determine whether by its design or construction it is capable of being assembled and put into service safely.
-The relevant reports and results shall be included in the technical file.
+The relevant reports and results shall be included in the technical documentation.

-2. The technical file referred to in point 1 must be made available to the competent authorities of the Member States for at least 10 years following the date of manufacture of the machinery or, in the case of series manufacture, of the last unit produced.
+2. The technical file referred to in Point 1 must be made available to the competent authorities for at least 10 years following the date of manufacture of the machinery or, in the case of series manufacture, of the last unit produced.

-The technical file does not have to be located in the territory of the Community, nor does it have to be permanently available in material form.
-However, it must be capable of being assembled and made available within a period of time commensurate with its complexity by the person designated in the EC declaration of conformity.
+The technical file does not have to be kept in the territory of the Republic of Serbia, nor does it have to be permanently available in material form.